We want to help you prepare for your next interview, no matter the style of interviewing questions or the location of the interview.

 You'll be asked to tell a story about a situation in which you've demonstrated a particular skill, for example "Tell me about a time you worked effectively with a team".
 If you've exhibited strong teamwork skills through course projects, summer jobs, or involvement in committees and clubs, employers have confidence that you can bring those same skills to their organization.

 We recommend using the popular STAR technique as a model for answering behavioral interviewing questions.
+Here's another great example of how to use the STAR technique in your interview answers.

 Here are 5 tips for behavioral interviewing from Heather Palmer, some typical behavioral interviewing questions to prepare for from TheMuse.com and here are more practice questions from the UVA HR department.